Page created on June 5, 2021. Last updated on January 9, 2022 at 16:03

 Definition and epidemiology

 An adnexal mass is a mass of the ovary, fallopian tube, or the surrounding connective tissue.
-It’s a common gynaecological problem.
-Adnexal masses may be malignant and so it’s important to evaluate them to determine whether it is benign or malignant.
+Benign adnexal masses are common, and most of them are ovarian cysts.
+However, adnexal masses may be malignant and so it’s important to evaluate them to determine whether it is benign or malignant.

-The patient may present with gynaecological symptoms like pelvic pain or pressure, or an incidentally discovered mass.
+The patient may present with gynaecological symptoms like pelvic pain or pressure, or the mass may be incidentally discovered during imaging.

 The following conditions can form adnexal masses: